 Ocean Avenue is one of the most iconic and highly used streets in Santa Monica.
 The onset of the pandemic created a greater need for the community to be able to spend more time outdoors, and the City quickly mobilized to make improvements to the streetscape.
-An Ocean Avenue Artists-in-Residence program explores how the street can be more people centered, and roadway enhancements feature a protected bike lane, and expansion of the eastern sidewalk for additional outdoor dining.

 The Ocean Avenue Project has two main components:

 - On the west-side of Ocean Avenue, between California and Colorado avenues, the project creates a protected two-way bikeway.
 This connects the Colorado Esplanade and California Incline bikeways, creating a continuous protected route from the Downtown Santa Monica Metro light rail station to the beach.

 - On the east-side of the Ocean Avenue, select on-street parking spaces were repurposed to expand the sidewalk to allow additional outdoor dining space while also maintaining safe passage for people walking.

 Pedestrian, vehicle, transit, and bicycle access is maintained for the entire corridor.
 On the west-side of the street the project increases the amount of accessible (ADA) parking spaces, but reduces the amount of standard on-street metered parking spaces.
 On the east-side of the street, where requested by businesses and in consultation with Downtown Santa Monica, Inc, the project reallocates some parking spaces to expand the sidewalk and increase space for outdoor dining.